Charu-Arya/first-repo-demo/README.md

 # first-repo-demo
-this is my first git Repository.
+this is my first Git Repository.
+Author - Charu Arya